the information you may need

 The Coroner will send a certificate to the Registrar so that the death can be registered.
 For a burial the Green Certificate will be issued by the Registrar for the Funeral Director.
 For a cremation the Coroner will issue a special certificate directly to the Funeral Director or Crematorium and no Green Certificate is required.

-If the death is due to unnatural causes (such as an accident) the Coroner is obliged to hold an Inquest.
+If the death is due to unnatural causes (e.g. an accident or certain illnesses) the Coroner is obliged to hold an Inquest.
 This is a formal enquiry to establish a) the identity of the deceased; b) when, where and how the death occurred; c) the cause of death.

 Usually an inquest will be adjourned to allow the funeral to take place and the Coroner will issue special certificates depending on whether it is a burial or a cremation.
 Preliminary Death Certificates may be obtained from the Coroner to help towards the administration of the estate.
 Once all the relevant facts have been established the inquest will be reopened (this may be some weeks later) the results will be made public and the Coroner will ultimately inform the Registrar officially.